The World Is A Disaster, But Everything Is Awesome!

 6–8 minutes

-On the other hand, if you take a look at social media, it seems that many people are still having the time of their lives.
-As you watch others showcasing their latest looks and enjoying awesome travel, food and social lives, you may experience simple envy (FOMO) or perhaps a deep sense of confusion.
+And yet, if you look at social media, it often appears that people are still having the time of their lives.
+Travelling, showcasing their latest looks, enjoying amazing food and social lives.

-This confusion stems from two conflicting perspectives on the world.
-Should you (i) sink into a deep depression about how AI will soon be doing your job better and cheaper than you, while the ocean rises to swallow your home, or (ii) just remember that everything is awesome!
+(i) sink into despair about how AI will soon be doing your job better and cheaper than you, while the ocean rises to swallow your home, or

 Social Media: